1963 Bobsy SR-2

 The Bobsy is not limited to just U.S. racing either.
 The SR-2 cars were also actively raced in period overseas.
 The American-made Bobsy SR-2’s have received invitations to the some of the most prestigious international events, including the Goodwood Revival.
 To see a photo of a Bobsy SR-2 racing at the Goodwood Revival, please see Madgwick Cup, Goodwood Revival

 We think this car is an great opportunity to purchase an SCCA National Championship winning works prototype car at an amazing bargain price.
-This car beat some of the most famous, successful cars of the period, including the vaunted Lotus 23, the Lola Mk.1, and some of the later rear engine Elva’s, all of which you can now find selling for double, triple, or even quadruple the offered price for this championship winning Bobsy.
+This car beat some of the most famous, successful cars of the period, including the vaunted Lotus 23, the Elva Mk7’s, and the Brabham BT8’s.
+It also beat many of the big bore production cars, such as the Cobras, Corvettes, Ferraris, Maseratis, and Jaguars, all of which you can now find selling for many times the offered price for this championship winning Bobsy.

 We recommend serious consideration on this car.
 Opportunities like this don’t come along very often.